rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  Armenia and the neighboring countries through middlemen.
 *  Oh, let's talk to the Apple people.
 *  They're selling all the Apple products.
-*  Let's find out like how do they get them, are they more expensive?
+*  Let's find out like how do they get them?
+*  Are they more expensive?
 *  This became really clear to me once I set foot into a shop selling Apple products.
 *  So tell me about that shop.
 *  So it looked like an ordinary Apple store.